09 May 2024

 Ascension: When Jesus took his throne.

-If we figure Luke’s count of 40 days Ac 1.3 wasn’t an estimate, but a literal 40 days, on Thursday, 15 May 33, this happened.
+This happened on Thursday, 15 May 33—if we figure Luke’s count of 40 days Ac 1.3 wasn’t an estimate, but a literal 40 days.

-I usually translate ἐπήρθη/epírthi, which the KJV renders “he was taken up,” as “he was raptured.” ’Cause that’s what happened.
-He got raptured into heaven.
+I usually translate ἐπήρθη/epírthi (KJV “he was taken up,” NRSV “he was lifted up”) as “he was raptured.” ’Cause that’s what happened.
+Jesus got raptured into heaven.

 From there Jesus ascended (from the Latin ascendere, “to climb”) to the Father’s throne—to sit at his right hand, Ac 2.33, 7.55-56 both in service and in judgment.
 We figure Jesus’s ascension took place the very same day he was raptured, so that’s when Christians have historically celebrated it: 40 days after Easter, and 10 days before Pentecost Sunday.

-Some of us figure ascension celebrates Jesus’s rapture.
-And yeah, we can celebrate that too… but the way more important thing is Jesus taking his throne.
+Some of us only focus on Jesus’s rapture—“Yay, he’s in heaven now!”
+And yeah, there’s that.
+But the way more important thing is Jesus taking his throne.
 When we say our Lord reigns, you realize his reign began at some point.
 Wasn’t when he died, and defeated sin and death; wasn’t when he rose from the dead, and proved he defeated sin and death.
 It’s when he took his throne.
 It’s his ascension day.
 Which we observe today.

 He’s coming back, y’know.